HyQuRP: Hybrid quantum-classical neural network with rotational and permutational equivariance: Method: HyQuRP

 Accordingly, the transformation of the expectation value is given as:

-where $C$ is our $\SU(2)$-equivariant quantum circuit that satisfies $U^{\otimes 2N}C=CU^{\otimes 2N}$ for all single-qubit unitary operator $U \in \SU(2)$ and $|\psi_0\rangle$ denotes a series of $N$ singlet states.
-The singlet state is inherently rotation invariant, remaining unchanged under SU(2) transformations.
+where $C$ is our $\SU(2)$-equivariant quantum circuit that satisfies $U^{\otimes 2N}C=CU^{\otimes 2N}$ for all single-qubit unitary operators $U \in \SU(2)$ and $|\psi_0\rangle$ denotes a series of $N$ singlet states.
+The singlet state is inherently rotation-invariant, remaining unchanged under $\SU(2)$ transformations.
 The equivariant gates naturally commute with rotations, allowing the rotation operators $U_R$ and $U_R^\dagger$ to propagate through to the Hamiltonian.
-Since our Heisenberg Hamiltonians are SU(2)-invariant, the SU(2) operators cancel out, demonstrating that the quantum expectation values remain unchanged under arbitrary 3D rotations of the input point cloud.
+Since our Heisenberg Hamiltonians are $\SU(2)$-invariant, the $\SU(2)$ operators cancel out, demonstrating that the quantum expectation values remain unchanged under arbitrary 3D rotations of the input point cloud.

 For permutation invariance, our framework operates through a two-stage process.
 The quantum processing stage is permutation-equivariant end-to-end, so it propagates symmetric, pointwise representations up to the classical head.
 When the input points undergo an index permutation $\Pi$, the Hamiltonian expectation value, computed in the same manner as above, is given by: